jasta/android-sqlite-server/README.md

 Feel free to fork and improve.
 I will do my best to respond to issues and pull requests!

+## TODO

+* [important] Gingerbread support for the ContentProvider case would be nice, but it isn't straight forward to add.
+The major problem is hooking up the process death recipients.
+* [important] Implement a local transport that just passes through to SQLiteExecutor (so, functionally equivalent to how SQLiteDatabase works now).
+* [important] Detect same process cases for ContentProvider and Service and just invoke methods directly.
+* [wishlist] Refactor the very generic AbstractBinderClient such that each transport (ContentProvider or Service) can implement its own, more efficient, dispatching logic.
+For example, Service can define an aidl that parcels the messages directly, no longer requiring Bundle.

 # License

 Apache License, Version 2.0